 Enforce Basic Safety Rules

 Children should never play in the vicinity of a camp fire.
 All rough housing and physical activity should take place away from the fire.
-If someone does get burned, it’s important to have procedures in place to treat the injury.
+If someone does get burned, it’s important to have procedures in place and a camping first aid kit on hand to treat the injury.
 Campers must cool the area with cool water, then apply dressing and seek medical help immediately.

 Follow Park Rules

 Different parks have different rules to prevent forest fires.
 Following all rules and regulations is crucial for the safety of everyone in the park.
 Forest fires can cause millions of dollars in damage as well as loss of life.
 During times of drought, many parks will tighten their fire safety rules to prevent forest fires.
 Campers who have been to a specific park before must still check up on the rules with every visit, in case the conditions have changed and the rules are different.
 This helps ensure that everyone in the camping party can stay safe.

 While campfires are undeniably a lot of fun, you have a responsibility to keep the campsite safe by making sure you keep it in control.
 This is particularly important during dry and windy weather conditions.
 In such conditions, you’d be better off foregoing the campfire entirely.
 If the conditions are safe, the above safety tips and suggestions will enable you to enjoy your next camping expedition to the fullest.